To Keep Players Coming Back to Your Sports Facility, Use Encouragement

 If you run sports performance classes or any other sports instruction class at your sports facility, you know that it’s common for the most talented athletes in the group to attract the attention of the other athletes, as well as the attention of the coaches or instructors.

-Coaches point the start athletes out as examples to the others.
+Coaches point the star athletes out as examples to the others.
 The rest of the kids may use them as a benchmark for their own skills and abilities.

 That’s why it’s important for your staff to make a conscious effort to pay attention to those in the classes who might be struggling, or who just aren’t as talented.
 Then, they can make note of their improvements.
 That way, they come away with a positive experience after every class session.